 On Wednesday, Jimenez pointed out that the state university had worked with the defense sector in the past “as part of a whole-of-society engagement to help inform public policy, influence thinking, and improve lives through UP’s renowned scholarship.”

 Under the new agreement, a university think tank, the UP Center for Integrative Development Studies (UP CIDS), will be leading the latest collaborative effort.
-Jimenez said “UP CIDS is free to pursue research interests with AFP in areas that are relevant to UP’s role, mission and mandate.”
+Jimenez said, “UP CIDS is free to pursue research interests with AFP in areas that are relevant to UP’s role, mission and mandate.”

 “This in itself is an exercise in academic freedom.
 The only thing required is conformity to the highest standards of academic rigor in the pursuit of truth.”

-The center’s work under the agreement were further specified as follows: share its technical expertise through resource persons for the successful conduct of forums and workshops; solicit articles from AFP personnel for submission to the UP CIDS-published Philippine Journal of Public Policy, subject to peer-review procedures; “be invited” as guest-editors to review article submissions to the Quarterly Digest of the AFP Office of Strategic Studies and Strategy Management (OSSSM);
+The center’s work under the agreement was further specified as follows: share its technical expertise through resource persons for the successful conduct of forums and workshops; solicit articles from AFP personnel for submission to the UP CIDS-published Philippine Journal of Public Policy, subject to peer-review procedures; “be invited” as guest-editors to review article submissions to the Quarterly Digest of the AFP Office of Strategic Studies and Strategy Management (OSSSM);

 Past partnerships